raspberrypilearning/pico-probe/en/step_5.md

 --- task ---

 If your LED doesn't light:
-- Check you have the LED's long leg connected to the resistor and the short leg connected to GND; LEDs only work one way around.
+- Check you have the LED's long leg connected to the resistor and the short leg connected to GND.
+LEDs only work one way around.
 - Check your LED is not damaged
-- Ensure the LED and resistor wiring do not interfere with the sensor circuit and that no components are shorted.
+- Make sure the LED and resistor wiring do not touch the sensor circuit and that no components are shorted.
 - Replace the LED and check again

 --- /task ---

 --- task ---

-Move the jumper wire connected to the resistor from Pin 1 to **Pin 14** on the Pico; this pin will control the LED signal.
+Move the jumper wire connected to the resistor from Pin 1 to **Pin 14** on the Pico.
+This pin will control the LED signal.
 ![](images/screw_probe_LED4.png){:width="300px"}

 --- /task ---